-- original scholarly manuscripts from all the areas encompassed within Indigenous Studies’ interdisciplinary range, including creative writing;
+- original scholarly manuscripts from all the areas encompassed within Indigenous Studies’ interdisciplinary range, including creative writing

-- Notes From the Field;
+- Notes From the Field

 (2) Any illustrations, figures, or artwork should be sent as individual files (such as tiff or jpeg) not embedded in the manuscript file.
 Tables may be embedded within the text of the manuscript.
 Please include figure captions and credits in your text.
 If figures were produced by the author, indicate if the images have been published before.

 (3) In a separate document, biographical statement(s) for each author (50 words each), and contact information for each author, including name, affiliation, email address, physical mailing address, and phone number.

-Do not embed these sorts of materials in the text of your manuscript document.
+Do not embed these materials in the text of your manuscript document.
 Save each one (labeled by Author last name and numbered) as a separate file (such as a .tiff or .jpeg file).
 Use “Call outs” in the text to place each figure, in the form:

-[INSERT FIGURE 1 APPROXIMATELY HERE]
+[INSERT FIGURE 1 NEAR HERE]

 Consult the University of Minnesota Manuscript Preparation Guide at http://www.upress.umn.edu/information/author-resources-1/manuscript-guidelines for information on copyright requirements to use art work, photographs, poetry, song lyrics, long excerpts from previously published work (usually if it involves 10% or more of the original), and similar materials.
 It is the author’s responsibility to obtain all necessary permissions before an accepted manuscript can be published.
 Contact the NAIS Editorial Office if you have any questions.

-Tables: Tables may be embedded within the text of the manuscript.
+Tables may be embedded within the text of the manuscript.
 Tables can provide an efficient format for presenting information, especially quantitative measures.
 One drawback, however, is that Tables can be difficult for assistive technologies to read.
 Consider carefully how to best present or describe the information you might put in a table.